Sinking of MV Dumai Express 10: Sinking

 Dumai Express 10 regularly operated a ferry service from the city of Batam, Riau Islands to Dumai, Riau with a stopover in Karimun Regency.
 It was a daily service and the trip usually took about 7 – 8 hours.
 The ferry had 3 decks and a capacity of at least 250 passengers and crew.
 On 22 November 2009, at 08:05 local time (UTC+7), the ferry departed Sekupang Ferry Terminal with 329 passengers and crew.
 The weather at the time was still in good condition.

 The ferry was cruising at a speed of 26 kn.
-The ferry then arrived at an area called as Karang Banteng at 08:23 local time and the Captain then changed the heading of the ferry.
+The ferry then arrived at an area called Karang Banteng at 08:23 local time and the Captain then changed the heading of the ferry.
 At 08:44, the ferry reached Nipah Island.
 Several minutes later, after it had passed Nipah Island, the weather deteriorated and the waves became higher, with an estimated height of 2.5–4 m.
 Windspeed reached 22 kn.
 The owner of the ferry told the captain to continue to Dumai.

-At 09:28 local time, as huge waves slammed the ferry repeatedly, the crew heard the sound of a crack near the bridge.
-A crew was ordered by the captain to check the origin of the sound.
-The crew spotted that a crack had formed on the front wall and water had rushed into the passenger area.
+At 09:28 local time, huge waves slammed the ferry repeatedly.
+The sound of a crack near the bridge was heard.
+A crew member ordered by the captain to check the origin of the sound, spotted a crack on the front wall and water had rushed into the passenger area.
 Passengers who noticed this started to panic.
-The crew raised his observation to the Captain.
+The crew member reported his observation to the Captain.
 The Captain then changed the heading of the ferry and turned the ferry to the island of Iyu Kecil.